SoftUni-Internal/interactive-content/EN/00-Final-Exam/02-Problem-03.md

 # Problem 3: The Pianist

-[slide]
+[slide hideTitle]
 # Description

-On the first line of the input you will receive an **integer** `n` – representing the number of pieces that you will initially have.
+On the first line of the input you will receive an **integer** `n` - representing the number of pieces that you will initially have.

 On the next `n` lines you will be receiving the titles of each piece, followed by its **composer and key**, separated by `|` in the following format: